ibm-cloud-architecture/refarch-integration/README.md

 The current implementation can run on private cloud and we are presenting this deployment in detail in [this article].

+## What you will learn
+By studying this set of projects and articles you will learn:
+- how to develop a SOAP app in Java using JPA, JAXWS deployed on WebSphere Liberty
+- how to develop message flow on IBM Integration Bus
+- how to define API product with API Connect, and use secure communication with TLS
+- how to set up secure connection from public cloud to on-premise service
+- how to develop a Angular 4 app with nodejs/expressjs back end
+- how to secure the web app with passport
+- how to access existing LDAP service for user authentication
+- how to proxy requests to IBM Secure gateway
+- how to perform CI/CD in hybrid world
+- how to monitor all those components using Application Performance Monitoring
+- how to deploy most of the component to IBM Cloud Private
+- how to adopt a test focus implementation

 ## Project Repositories
 This project leverages a set of projects by applying clear separation of concerns design, n-tiers architecture, and service oriented architecture.
 The repository order is from left to right from previous diagram.